Knowledge and understanding

 MP grammars, networks, and metabolic dynamics.

-Introduction to natural computing, life algorithmic strategies, biological algorithms and paradoxes.
+Introduction to natural computing, life algorithmic strategies and biological algorithms

 DNA computing on double strings, and computational complexity of bio-algorithms